monkeyman192/NMSDK/README.txt

 - Next, open up blender with administrator rights (you will more than likely need admin rights to modify files in the blender cwd.)
 - Select the model you want to export (blender script only supports a single model at the moment.
 This will be fixed probably tomorrow...)
 - run the python script blender_script.py from within python.
-- This will create a folder called TEST inside the cwd.
-To change the name of this folder you can change the first few options right at the bottom of the blender_script.py file
+- This will create a folder called TEST at the same location as your blender file.
+To change the name of this created folder you can change the first few options right at the bottom of the blender_script.py file

 Currently not working:
 - Textures.
 You can implement them yourself by editing the resultant material file if you want.